Ryan Spaude: Political career

 In 2024, the Wisconsin Legislature adopted a new redistricting act which replaced the decade-old Republican gerrymander.
 The Green Bay area was significantly affected by the changes, and Spaude's home, the politically competitive Green Bay suburb of Ashwaubenon, was moved into a new district—the 89th Assembly district.
 No incumbent legislator lived within the boundaries of the new 89th Assembly district, and in April 2024, Spaude announced that he would run for the seat as a Democrat.
 He was unopposed for the Democratic Party nomination, but faced a serious matchup in the general election against Brown County board chair Patrick Buckley.
 The new 89th Assembly district was projected to be one of the most politically competitive districts in the state and received heavy investment from both parties.
 Spaude prevailed by 826 votes.

+Spaude was inaugurated on January 6, 2025.

+During the 2025–27 budget-writing process, Governor Tony Evers proposed giving $2 million to continue funding the state Veteran Housing and Recovery Program, with its three sites in Chippewa Falls, Green Bay, and Union Grove.
+Republicans stripped the proposed $2 million from Evers' proposed budget.
+Spaude, as well as senator Jamie Wall and representative Amaad Rivera-Wagner proposed reinserting those funds back into the budget to fund the program and its three facilities.

+In August 2025, Spaude and senator Kelda Roys proposed legislation to regulate cryptocurrency ATMs which would require ATM operators to provide warnings about fraud, refund money to victims of cryptocurrency scams, and require operators to provide contact information to authorities.
+The legislation would additionally provide $1,000 limits to transactions from cryptocurrency ATMs and give authorities the ability to track transactions.

 Personal life and family

-Ryan Spaude is the son of Scott (a welder) and Amy Spaude (a dental hygienist).
-He's openly gay, and the fifth generation of his family to live in northeast Wisconsin.
+Ryan Spaude is the son of welder Scott Spaude and dentist Amy Spaude.
+He is openly gay, and the fifth generation of his family to live in northeast Wisconsin.